Communications Committee Chair, IH Connect Website and APHA Connect List-Serv Manager

-Social Media Manager in Training, Contributor
+Assistant Social Media Manager, Contributor

 I am a recent graduate of Florida International University and earned a Masters of Public Health in Health Promotion and Disease Prevention.
 I received my bachelors degree in Cultural Anthropology and Sociology from the University at Buffalo.
 I was born and raised in Queens, New York.
 Currently, I work as a Zika Case Manager for the Florida Department of Health in Broward County.
 My interests in public health span across the areas of infectious diseases, global health, health education, and health equity.
 In addition to being a Social Media Manager in Training, I am also a mentee for the 2018 cohort of the International Health Section’s Global Health Mentoring Program.
 My future plans are to pursue a PhD in public health.
 When I’m not working, I enjoy attending professional development events, mentoring, volunteering, cooking, traveling, and crossing things off my bucket list.